spatialstatisticsupna/REMC_confounding_article/README.md

 # R code

-R code to implement the procedures to alleviate spatial confounding described in the paper and reproduce the tables and figures of the paper has been included.
+R code to implement the procedures to alleviate spatial confounding described in the paper and to reproduce the tables and figures of the paper has been included.

 - [**R/Real_data_analysis**](https://github.com/spatialstatisticsupna/Spatial_confounding_article/tree/main/R/Real_data_analysis) folder contains the R code used in the real data analysis.
 The R code for the analyisis of dowry death data is presented.
 Slight modifications included in the code as comments should be done to fit the models to the Slovenian and the Scottish cancer data.
   - [Figure1.R](https://github.com/spatialstatisticsupna/Simulation_confounding_article/blob/main/R/Real_data_analysis/Figure1.R): R script to reproduce Figure 1 of the paper.